ibm-cloud-docs/cloud-activity-tracker/how-to/grant_permissions.md

 3. If the user is a member of the account, select the user name from the list, or click **Manage user** from the *Actions* menu.

-    If the user is not a member of the account, see [Inviting users](/docs/iam/iamuserinv.html#iamuserinv).
+    If the user is not a member of the account, see [Inviting users](/docs/iam?topic=iam-iamuserinv#iamuserinv).

-4. Select **Cloud Foundry access**, then select the organization.
+4. Select **Cloud Foundry access**.
+Then select the organization.

-    The list of spaces available in that organization are listed.
+    The spaces that are available in that organization is listed.

 5. Choose one space.
 Then, from the menu action, select **Edit space role**.